Layr-Labs/eigenlayer-docs/docs/restaking-guides/0-restaking-user-guide/stage-2-testnet/testnet-restaker-delegation/README.md

 Caveats:

-* Stakers can only delegate to a single Operator at a time.&#x20;
+- Stakers can only delegate to a single Operator at a time.
-* Delegation is an "all or nothing" operation.
+- Delegation is an "all or nothing" operation.
 You must delegate all of your available Restaked balance to a single Operator.
-* Delegation is not possible for Native Restakers while their validators are in the activation (aka entry) queue.
-Native Restaked tokens must be fully Restaked and proven on-chain before they can be delegated.&#x20;
+- Delegation is not possible for Native Restakers while their validators are in the activation (aka entry) queue.
+Native Restaked tokens must be fully Restaked and proven on-chain before they can be delegated.

 ## **Staker and Operator Roles Clarification**